jennifer-language/jennifer/docs/technical/design-decisions.md

 ## `core` exposes its names as bare globals only

-`core` is the only library whose names (`len`, `JENNIFER_VERSION`) are reachable bare; there is no `core.len` / `core.JENNIFER_VERSION` qualified form.
+`core` is the only library whose name (`len`) is reachable bare;
+there is no `core.len` qualified form.
 Stance #1 ("one way per thing") would normally argue that "the same name shouldn't have two spellings", and at first glance the bare-name exposure looks like the second spelling.
-The configuration that ships is one-way-per-thing: only the bare form exists.
+The configuration that ships is
+one-way-per-thing: only the bare form exists.

-The asymmetry is deliberate. `core` exists precisely so its names can stay short - the polymorphic structural primitive (`len`) and the build identity constant (`JENNIFER_VERSION`) are needed by almost every program, so writing `core.len(...)` everywhere would be pure ceremony for no clarity gain.
+The asymmetry is deliberate. `len` is genuinely polymorphic across string / list / map / bytes - a structural primitive every program needs without ceremony, so writing `core.len(...)` everywhere would be pure ceremony for no clarity gain.
 Limiting the bare exposure to `core` keeps the rule simple: bare names mean `core`, everything else lives behind a `lib.` prefix.

+(Pre-M15.1 `core` also exposed `JENNIFER_VERSION` as a bare global under the same exception.
+M15.1 moved it to `meta.VERSION` because "interpreter-self-identity constant" isn't actually a polymorphic structural primitive - it was only ever in `core` for lack of a better home.
+Returning `core` to a single member tightens the
-No future library should publish bare globals unless it clears the same "polymorphic structural primitive that spans types" bar - the bar is intentionally high.
+charter: future libraries clear the "polymorphic structural primitive that spans types" bar or they don't ship globals at all.)

 ## Half-open ranges